kaszpurk/learning-journal/html-notes.md

 - Head
     - Tag that is displayed on the web-bar
     - Holds all your meta information
+## Attributes
+- ID
+- Class Attribute: Can have in multiple places
+- Source (Attribute of the image tag)
+- Alt (Attribute of the image tag)

 ## Duckett: Chapter 18 Process & Design
 - Understand your audience